hirrolot/metalang99/README.md

 ### Q: Is it Turing-complete?

 A: The C/C++ preprocessor is capable to iterate only [up to a certain limit](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete).
-For Metalang99, this limit is defined in terms of reductions steps: once a fixed amount of reduction steps has exhausted, your metaprogram will not be able to execute anymore.
+For Metalang99, this limit is defined in terms of reductions steps: once a fixed amount of reduction steps is exhausted, your metaprogram will not be able to execute anymore.

 ### Q: Why macros if we have templates?